Varian-MedicalAffairsAppliedSolutions/MAAS-PlanScoreCard/README.md

 * If a null RX is input into the scorecard, the scaling button is no longer available
 * Input value now updates when changing the metric type of an existing metric
 * Patient selection view size was increased
-* Removing selected patient during batch scoring now longer causes the application to crash
+* Removing selected patient during batch scoring no longer causes the application to crash
 * Batch scoring now loads saved plan selections
 * Validation table no longer closes after making a structure match in batch scoring
 * The variation range dynamically changes in the editor